Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Can I make these in a mini muffin tin?

 This great recipe works either on a baking sheet or in a mini muffin tin.
-You could even bake them in a donut pan and just reduce the baking time to about 10 minutes.
+You could even bake them in a donut pan and just reduce the baking time to about ten minutes.

 Can I freeze donut holes?

 This easy recipe is best enjoyed fresh or within a couple of days.
-They don’t freeze well so we recommend enjoying them right away.
+They don’t freeze well, so we recommend enjoying them right away.

 Can I make my own homemade pumpkin puree?